Classroom Censorship

 Rather than protecting students (as much of this legislation claims to set out to do), these bills would limit their education and rob students of imperative lessons about our past that will prepare them for our future.
 These bills also create a culture of surveillance that makes the daily work of teachers, librarians, and other public servants more difficult.

 HB 805 (Anti-Trans/School Censorship Bill), which became law after the General Assembly overrode the Governor’s veto, impacts transgender and nonbinary people throughout the state, while also limiting the curriculum and materials schools can provide to their students.
+This law allows parents to prohibit their child from checking out certain books in the school library for any reason and pull their child from any classroom activity or discussion that they believe burdens their religion.
 It also requires schools to house children on field trips according to their sex assigned at birth.
-This law allows parents to prohibit their child from checking out certain books in the school library for any reason and pull their child from any classroom activity or discussion that they believe burdens their religion.

 SB 227 (Eliminating "DEI" in Public Education) was passed by the General Assembly, vetoed by Governor Stein, but could potentially be overridden and passed into law.
-It proposes to censor curricula on race, gender, and the lived experiences of marginalized groups in public higher education.
+It proposes to censor curricula on race, gender, and the lived experiences of marginalized groups in K-12 public education.
 We are closely watching this bill because classroom censorship efforts work to effectively erase the history and lived experiences of women, people of color, and LGBTQ+ people, and censor discussions around race, gender, and sexuality that impact people’s daily lives.